Pacific Wrecks

 On September 1, 1943 supports the occupation of Baker Island.
 On September 18, 1943 supports a strike on Tarawa and October 5, 1943 and October 6, 1943 strikes on Wake.
 Afterwards, joins Task Force 50 (TF 50) and supports the invasion of the Gilbert Islands between November 19, 1943 until December 4, 1943.

 After an overhaul at Pearl Harbor (29 June–31 July 1944) Belleau Wood rejoined TF 58 for the last stages of the occupation of Guam (2 August–10 August).
 She joined TF 38 and took part in the strikes in support of the occupation of the southern Palaus (6 September–14 October); Philippine Islands raids (9 September–24 September); Morotai landings (15 September); Okinawa raid (10 October); northern Luzon and Formosa raids (11 October–14 October); Luzon strikes (15 October and 17 October–19 October), and the Battle of Cape Engaño (24 October–26 October).
-On October 30, 1944 while patrolling with her task group east of Leyte, she shot down a Japanese suicide plane which fell onto the flight deck aft, causing fires which set off ammunition.
-Before the fire was brought under control, 92 men had either died or gone missing.
+On October 30, 1944 while patrolling with her task group east of Leyte, she shot down a Japanese kamikaze that crashed into the flight deck to the aft, causing fires that cooked off ammunition.
+A total of 92 crew were killed and missing before the fires were brought under control and withdraws to Ulithi.

 Fate